massimilianobaldo/good-programmers/README.md

 ## Usage

-Ensure that you have setup a correct Pulumi's stack with the correct data from Okta.
+Ensure that you have setup a Pulumi's stack with the correct data from Okta.

 Here is a [guide](https://www.pulumi.com/registry/packages/okta/installation-configuration/).